district10/gat/README.md

 gat
 ===

 My Own Chinese Input Method, for Emacs.
-Check it in my [emacs configuration: gat-eim.el][gat-eim.el], there is a copy in this repo.
+Check it in my [emacs configuration: gat-eim.el][gat-eim], there is a copy in this repo.
 But will not be updated.

 ```
             |^\                      _________________/\_